Ring Size Chart: US, UK, EU, AU and mm Converter (Free Printable)

 - Alternative metals, tungsten carbide, titanium, and cobalt cannot be cut and rejoined like gold or platinum.
 A wrong size in these materials means a full replacement.

-For both cases, we personally recommend investing in a plastic ring sizer set (under $10 online) before placing the order.
+For both cases, we personally recommend ordering a plastic ring sizer set (under $10 online) before placing the order.
 For a ring you can't resize, that's a smart $10 to spend.

 Got Unusual Fingers or Buying a Surprise?
-How to Handle Complex Sizing
+How to Handle Tricky Sizing

 Standard sizing charts assume a fairly uniform finger shape, but fingers aren't standard.
 Large knuckles, in-between measurements, dominant-hand differences, these are the real-world situations that trip people up.
 Here's how we handle each one.